Connect with others who understand.

 Myasthenia Gravis-Related Death

-Myasthenic crisis is a life-threatening complication of MG that can result in death from respiratory failure.
+Myasthenic crisis is a life-threatening complication of myasthenia gravis that can result in death from respiratory failure.
 A myasthenic crisis happens when your respiratory muscles (the muscles that help you breathe) become too weak to move air in and out of your lungs.
-During a myasthenic crisis, a person requires a ventilator to help them breathe.
+During a myasthenic crisis, a person needs a ventilator to help them breathe.

 Myasthenic crisis can be life-threatening, so it’s important to be aware of the early signs, such as: